16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 DAY 01:

-Make your way to your local airport where you will board your overnight flight(s) to Krakow International Airport.
+Make your way to your local airport where you will board your overnight flight(s) to Košice International Airport (KSC).

 DAY 02: